- Latin America

 Because Santiago is Chile’s economic, political, and cultural center, the majority of English teaching positions will be found in and around the capital.
 However, teaching jobs in Chile are available nationwide, ranging from the northern cities of Arica and Iquique, to the central coastal towns of Viña del Mar and Valparaiso, to Concepcion, Valdivia, and Puerto Montt further south.
 A lower cost of living in Chile affords TEFL certified teachers the opportunity to live comfortably, and travel throughout the country and South America during their time abroad.

-La Chascona- Native Childean Poet-Laureate Pablo Neruda’s home was built to resemble both a ship and a lighthouse, incorporating a secret passageway behind his dinner table among other design oddities.
-Paintings done by his famous friends, Diego Rivera among them, compliment his collection of knickknacks and
+- La Chascona- Native Childean Poet-Laureate Pablo Neruda’s home was built to resemble both a ship and a lighthouse, incorporating a secret passageway behind his dinner table among other design oddities.
+Paintings done by his famous friends, Diego Rivera among them, compliment his collection of knickknacks.

 Founded in 2010, International TEFL Academy is a world leader in TEFL certification for teaching English abroad & teaching English online.
 ITA offers accredited TEFL certification classes online & in 25 locations worldwide and has received multiple awards & widespread recognition as one of the best TEFL schools in the world.
 ITA provides all students and graduates with lifetime job search guidance.
 ITA has certified more than 25,000 English teachers and our graduates are currently teaching in 80 countries worldwide.